 There are many different benefits and allowances available for elderly people in the UK.
 They vary from person to person depending on income, savings and how many people live in your household but it is always worth checking what you are eligible for.
-According to Age UK, £3.5bn worth of potential benefits go unclaimed by older people every year.
+An estimated 1.3 million eligible households don’t claim and according to Age UK, that’s £3.5bn worth of potential benefits going unclaimed by older people each year.
 You may be missing out on benefits that could make your day to day life a little bit easier.

 At Lifeline24, we understand how daunting it can seem to apply for benefits.
 So, we have provided a short guide on some of the benefits you could be eligible for to help get you started.

 Pension credit is related to your income and is made up of 2 parts.

 Guarantee Credit tops up your income if you have a weekly income below £167.25 for single people or £255.25 for couples living together.